Here are a few things before we begin: I do not own Princess Tutu. I'm pretty sure we've both got this figured out.

 It would be perfect.
 There was no chance this could go wrong.

-Examining the red-haired girl sleeping fast in her bed, he exclaimed happily, "How woeful and yet exceedingly exciting that you shouldn't know!"
+Examining the red-haired girl sleeping fast in her bed - presumably sleeping late, as usual - he exclaimed happily, "How woeful and yet exceedingly exciting that you shouldn't know that you'll become the heroine of my tragedy!"

-Finally, with a wide smile Drosselmeyer contemplated the dark haired boy practicing leaps across the dance floor.
-"Tragedy itself is manifested in your existence, my dear, helpless knight."
+Finally, with a wide smile, Drosselmeyer contemplated the dark haired boy practicing leaps across the dance floor.
+"You are quite possibly the most tragic character of them all!
+Just wait, my dear knight!"

 The gears began to turn more and more quickly as Drosselmeyer prepared himself.